 They should be encouraged to use their technical gadgets in the presence of adults.
 For example, place the computer in a place where you can easily see the screen.

 Discuss bad reviews or potential threats associated with different online forums.
-It will gradually enable your kids to evaluate online safety of different forums.
+It will gradually enable your kids to evaluate the online safety of different forums.

 3. Have cyber protection rules in place